MatchMiner: Fishing in the sea of clinical trials

 The other main use case is when a clinical trial investigator would like to start a new clinical trial or wants to add new patients to an ongoing trial.
 To find all patients eligible for a trial, he only needs to describe the trial in a structured way using the Clinical Trial Markup Language (CTML) that is developed for MatchMiner by DFCI.

-If you want to know more about MatchMiner or have any questions, please have a look at this review or contact us!
+If you want to know more about MatchMiner or have any questions, please contact us!